canonical/mongodb-operator/README.md

 ## Requirements
 - 2GB of RAM.
 - 2 CPU threads per host.
 - For production deployment: at least 60GB of available storage on each host.
-(Note if this is a test deployment: 5GB is sufficent for each host).
+(Note if this is a test deployment: 5GB is sufficient for each host).
 - Access to the internet for downloading the charm.
 - Machine is running Ubuntu 20.04(focal) or later.